Changissnz/nu_merchant_principal/README.md

 Perhaps?

 The focus now shifts from incomplete illumination of the concept of "pride" to its influence on perception.
+"Perception" has not yet been abstracted into a logic structure in this section.
+A model for "perception" takes the practice to be an extendable and reducible subspace of total cognition; to clarify, total cognition includes the "sub-conscious", the "feelings", the "ruminations", the "hypotheses", and the "conclusions".